ilesejin/SlitherlinkSolver/README.md

 ## Performance

 The solver takes about 0.01 seconds to solve a 25x30 Hard Slitherlink.
 Note that the solver doesn't even go to the DFS stage for 25x30 Hard Slitherlinks; everything is solved in the preprocess stage.
 This solver can solve every problem available in the website within 0.01 seconds, except for the **Monthly Loop**.
 The **Monthly Loop** requires too much DFS steps, so the solver seems to take too much time.

+The robot solver `exabyte_bot` [here](https://www.puzzle-loop.com/hall.php) is me.
+0.2 seconds in the hall of fame is mostly the network communication time.
+I guess this solver will achieve rank #1 if I could execute this somewhere in California (where the server is located).

 ## Submission